What is Revision Rhinoplasty?

 • Trauma to your nose after the initial rhinoplasty surgery

-Revision Rhinoplasty Procedure
+The Revision Rhinoplasty Procedure

 Revision rhinoplasty is typically performed under general anesthesia.
 This means you will be asleep during the procedure without pain or discomfort.